serpaulus/Predicting_the_Final_Home_Price/README.md

 When selecting home features for this analysis, we asked ourselves, what features do home buyers look for in their dream home?
 What features do we look for when buying a home and having our home appraised?
 What features do we believe will have the most correlation to the Sale Price?
 The answers to these questions were instrumental in the features we decided to explore.
 We selected House Style, No_of Bedrooms, Garage_Type, Total_Sqft, Lot Location, Year Built, Year Remodeled, 1st and 2nd Exterior, Masonry Veneer Type, Neighborhood, Overall Quality, Overall Condition, Sale Condition, and Sale price.

 The house dataset has several categorical values that need to be converted to numerical values to accurately analyze the data without errors.
 Using Label Encoder, we transformed the categorical values in the Dataframe to integers.
+See the [Machine Learning Analisys file]() for a complete description of the data clean-up and preparation process.

 StandardScaler was used to scale the data and Seaborn was used to create a heatmap and check the correlation between the features and the Sale Price